cheatcode/joystick/README.md

 To unset a specific value, the `.unset()` method can be called on a cache with a specific path like `appCache.unset('count')` (nested values can be accessed via dot notation like `appCache.unset('thing.i.want.to.unset')`).

 Alternatively, to unset the _entire_ cache, just call `appCache.unset()` without a path.

+### Getting data from the cache

+Getting data from the cache can be done via the `.get()` method on the cache instance.
+For example, calling `appCache.get()` will get the entire cache, or, if you want to retrieve a specific value, a path can be passed like `appCache.get('count')` (dot notation can be used to access nested paths like `appCache.get('path.to.thing.i.want')`).

 #### Listening for cache changes